cyverse/atmo-workshop-scripts/README.md

 this_is_an_access_token
 ```

-If a default project (project with the same name as username) do not exist, it will be created.
+If a default project (project with the same name as username) does not exist, it will be created.

 ### `batch_launch_instance.py`

 #### Summary:

-Launched instance off image for 1 or more account.
+Launched instance off image for multiple accounts.

 #### Options:

-`--csv` pass in a csv file containing credential (username and password) of accounts
+`--csv` pass in a csv file containing credentials (username and password) of accounts

 `--token` uses access token instead of username & password, default to enable with `--jetstream`

-`--dont-wait` script will not wait for the instance launched to become fully active (status: active, activity: N/A), by default, script will wait for the instance to be fully active
+`--dont-wait` script will not wait for the instance launched to become fully active (status: active, activity: N/A), by default script will wait for the instance to be fully active

 `--jetstream` target Jetstream cloud instead of Cyverse Atmosphere